Jayashree-Behera/simple-dvc-demo/README.md

 dvc add data_given/winequality.csv #dvc will start tracking this file from here onwards
 ```

 Add the current directory contents to staging area ( This is a middle-ground between the github repository and your working copy.
 A staged file is not yet committed to the repository, but is independent of any further changes to your working copy.): (Use same command to save/update any changes to the repo).
 This step is important.
-Without this git push won't push all updates to the github repo.
+Without this git push won't update all changes made to the github repo.
 ```bash
 git add .
 ```